-A Kingdom of Scandinavia united with Sweden from 1814 until 1905.
-Norway's first postal service had begun in 1647, but this was little more than a means for the different parts of the country to report to the central government.
-However, after 1814 the postal service was reorganized independently of Denmark or Sweden.
-Postal markings were first introduced in 1845 when a cancellation was used at Christiana.
+Norway stamps - A Kingdom of Scandinavia united with Sweden from 1814 until 1905.
+Norway's first postal service had begun in 1647.
+However, this was little more than a means for the different parts of the country to report to central government.
+Then, after 1814 the postal service was reorganized independently of Denmark or Sweden, postal markings were introduced in 1845 when a cancellation was used at Christiana.
 These markings were extended to other towns during the next few years.

-Norway’s first postage stamp was the 4sk blue imperforate, issued on 1 January 1855.
-At the same time a series of numeral cancellations were introduced to indicate the office of use.
-Numbers up to 383 are known and are eagerly sought by collectors.
+The first Norway stamps were the 4sk blue imperforate, issued on 1st January 1855.
+At the same time a series of numeral cancellations were also introduced indicating the office of use.
+Numbers up to 383 are known and therfore eagerly sought by collectors.
 Norway maintained its neutrality during the period between the wars.
-Its postal service continued to develop on modern lines, a maritime coastal service was built up and an internal airmail service.
+Its postal service continued to develop on modern lines, a maritime coastal service was built up as well as an internal airmail service.

-Despite a policy of neutrality, Norway was invaded by Germany early in April 1940; stamps were issued during the occupation, first appearing on 4 October 1940.
+Despite a policy of neutrality, Norway was invaded by Germany early in April 1940; stamps were issued during the occupation, first appearing on 4th October 1940.
 These were demonetized in May 1945 when the country was liberated.
-The Norwegian government-in-exile in London issued stamps for use by the Norwegian navy and merchant service.
-This same set was released in Norway after liberation in June 1945.
-We highly recommend the stamp listings in Stanley Gibbons “Scandinavia” catalogue, also the excellent Norwegian listings FACIT “Frimarkskatalog Special” which includes information on early postmarks and other interesting philatelic areas.
+The Norwegian government-in-exile in London issued stamps for use by the Norwegian navy and merchant service, this same set was released after liberation in June 1945.
+We highly recommend the stamp listings in Stanley Gibbons “Scandinavia” catalogue, also the excellent Norwegian listings FACIT “Frimarkskatalog Special” which includes information on early postmarks as well as interesting philatelic areas.